Snagga86/ZENIT/Readme.md

         this.brainEvents.emit(Brain.ROBOT_BRAIN_EVENTS.ROBOT_FACE_ACTION, payload)
 ```

-To deal with answerts from RASA you can use:
+To deal with answerts from RASA you can use.
+As RASA is a little detached from the rest of the state machine consider checking `ChatBase.js` class:

 ```js
 this.chatProcessor.chatEvents.on(Brain.ROBOT_BRAIN_EVENTS.RASA_ANSWER, this.RASAAnswerHandler.bind(this));

 RASAAnswerHandler(rasaAnswer){
   console.log("Answer:" + rasaAnswer);
 }